Seismic Data Interpolation via Denoising Diffusion Implicit Models with Coherence-corrected Resampling: Abstract

 \section{Abstract}

-The incompleteness of the seismic data caused by missing traces along the spatial extension is a common issue in seismic acquisition due to the existence of obstacles and economic constraints, which severely impairs the imaging quality of subsurface geological structures.
-Recently, deep learning-based seismic interpolation methods have attained promising progress, while achieving stable training of generative adversarial networks is not easy, and performance degradation is usually notable if the missing patterns in the testing and training do not match.
-In this paper, we propose a novel seismic denoising diffusion implicit model with resampling.
-The model training is established on the denoising diffusion probabilistic model, where U-Net is equipped with the multi-head self-attention to match the noise in each step.
-The cosine noise schedule, serving as the global noise configuration, promotes the high utilization of known trace information by accelerating the passage of the excessive noise stages.
-The model inference utilizes the denoising diffusion implicit model, conditioning on the known traces, to enable high-quality interpolation with fewer diffusion steps.
-To enhance the coherency between the known traces and the missing traces within each reverse step, the inference process integrates a resampling strategy to achieve an information recap on the former interpolated traces.
-Extensive experiments conducted on synthetic and field seismic data validate the superiority of our model and its robustness to various missing patterns.
+Accurate interpolation of seismic data is crucial for improving the quality of imaging and interpretation.
+In recent years, deep learning models such as U-Net and generative adversarial networks have been widely applied to seismic data interpolation.
+However, they often underperform when the training and test missing patterns do not match.
+To alleviate this issue, here we propose a novel framework that is built upon the multi-modal adaptable diffusion models.
+In the training phase, following the common wisdom, we use the denoising diffusion probabilistic model with a cosine noise schedule.
+This cosine global noise configuration improves the use of seismic data by reducing the involvement of excessive noise stages.
+In the inference phase, we introduce the denoising diffusion implicit model to reduce the number of sampling steps.
+Different from the conventional unconditional generation, we incorporate the known trace information into each reverse sampling step for achieving conditional interpolation.
+To enhance the coherence and continuity between the revealed traces and the missing traces, we further propose two strategies, including successive coherence correction and resampling.
+Coherence correction penalizes the mismatches in the revealed traces, while resampling conducts cyclic interpolation between adjacent reverse steps.
+Extensive experiments on synthetic and field seismic data validate our model's superiority and demonstrate its generalization capability to various missing patterns and different noise levels with just one training session.
 In addition, uncertainty quantification and ablation studies are also investigated.